Most consumers know that planning for retirement takes a lifetime. While it’s more fun for

 Most people go through shifts in their spending patterns as they approach and begin retirement, and it’s best to plan for them.
 Almost everyone spends more money than usual during the earliest phases of retirement.
 Some travel abroad while others become involved in new groups or hobbies, and these activities take some extra cash.

 Most consumers also follow the same spending patterns through the rest of their retirements.
 They’ll slow down on spending as they start staying closer to home, then eventually begin devoting more of their money to medical expenses as they age.
 Knowing what to expect makes it easier to plan.

 5. Hire an Estate Planner

 Some wealth management professionals will also help their clients with estate planning, which offers the perfect solution.
-It may feel strange to consider writing a will or establishing trust when in good health, but it’s a much better idea than waiting until an accident or illness strikes.
+It may feel strange to consider writing a will or establishing a trust when in good health, but it’s a much better idea than waiting until an accident or illness strikes.
 Don’t put off this admittedly less-pleasant aspect of financial planning.

 The Bottom Line

 It doesn’t take a small fortune to retire in today’s society.
-What it does take is a solid plan and a well-diversified investment portfolio.
+What it does take are a solid plan and a well-diversified investment portfolio.
 By far the best way to ensure a comfortable retirement is to speak with a wealth manager about available investment options, appropriate wealth management strategies, and other factors that might influence how much money consumers have to spend during their golden years.